 Dynamically rendering all the visual features in the system puts a significant load on the machine’s graphics processing unit (GPU).
 Running multiple tasks at the same time is demanding on the central processing unit (CPU).
 Depending on your machine’s capacity, this may result in the system getting slow and sometimes even unresponsive.

-If you experience such symptoms, there are several workarounds you may implement to mitigate them.
+If you experience such symptoms, there are several actions you may take to mitigate them.

 Close The Browser’s Developer Tools